nodejs/wiki-archive/Migrating-from-v0.2-to-v0.3.md

 ## JavaScript API

+* TLS/SSL API has changed completely.
+In v0.2 `setSecure()` was used on TCP connections to upgrade them.
+In v0.3 there is a dedicated `tls` module.
+[See the documentation.](http://nodejs.org/docs/v0.3.8/api/tls.html)

 * Instead of testing exceptions with `if (exception.errno == require('constants').EADDRINUSE)`, the exceptions now have a member `code` which is just the string.
 So you can now do: `if (exception.code == 'EADDRINUSE')`

 * `sys` module is now the `util` module (soft deprecation)